ZaneDaPayne/Domino_App_Project/README.md

 # To Do
 - [ ] Fix camera orientation
+- [ ] Fix camera resolution to be highest possible
-- [ ] Make start screen text resizable
+- [x] Make start screen text resizable
 - [ ] Better looking start button
 - [ ] Add settings screen (maybe kivymd has something for this)
     - Color of dots